seed-labs/seed-emulator/examples/C10-carla-seed/README.md

 - **Dashboard/Visualization Not Loading:** Verify the server ports are not in use by another application and firewall settings allow traffic on ports 8080 and 8090.
 - **Scenario Not Progressing:** Check the connection between the SEED Emulator and CARLA.
 The emulator should properly configure scenario based on its script, which then should be visible in CARLA and Carlaviz.
 ### Usage
+1. **Launching the Simulation:**
+	Ensure that both the SEED Emulator and the CARLA simulation are up and running.
+Verify the connection between them to ensure data can be transferred seamlessly.
+2. **Access the Controller Container:**
+	Navigate to the controller container where the interaction scripts are located:
+	- `controller.py`
+	- `config.py`
+3. **Understanding `controller.py`:**
+	This script is essential for sending commands and retrieving information from the simulated vehicles:
+	- **Send Locations**: It can broadcast location updates to all vehicles simultaneously or target individual vehicles.
+	- **Get Vehicle Info**: Retrieves data such as speed, throttle position, brake status, model, and real-time GPS coordinates.
+	- **List Vehicles**: Lists all active vehicles in the simulation that start with the prefix "seed."
+	- **`controller.py`Options:**
+		- **WebSocket IP (`--w_ip`)**: Specifies the IP address of the WebSocket server, defaulting to "localhost".
+		- **WebSocket Port (`--w_port`)**: Sets the port number for the WebSocket server, with a default of 6789.
+		- **CARLA Server IP (`--c_ip`)**: Defines the IP address of the CARLA server, typically set to "localhost".
+		- **CARLA Server Port (`--c_port`)**: Indicates the port number for the CARLA server, defaulting to 2000.
+		- **Location (`--location`)**: Allows setting a predefined destination for vehicle navigation such as Townhall, Museum, etc.
+		- **Identifier (`--id`)**: Targets a specific vehicle by its identifier or 'all' to apply commands to all vehicles.
+		- **List Vehicles (`--list`)**: Lists all car role names currently in the simulation and then exits.
+		- **Car Info (`--c_info`)**: Retrieves detailed information about a specific car based on its role name.
+1. **Understanding `config.py`:**
+	Use this script to set up and modify parameters for connection and interaction with the CARLA server:
+	- **Server IP and Port**: Specify the IP address and port number of the CARLA server.
+	- **Adjust Parameters**: Change parameters to alter simulation settings, affecting how vehicles respond to commands from `controller.py`.
+5. **Execute Commands:**
+	Run `controller.py` to start sending commands based on the configurations set in `config.py`.
+This will allow you to control the simulation dynamically, adjusting vehicle behaviors and monitoring their statuses in real-time.
+6. **Monitoring and Adjustments:**
+	Continuously monitor the outputs and effects of your commands within the CARLA visualization environment.
+Make adjustments in `controller.py` and `config.py` as needed to refine vehicle behavior and simulation parameters.